 - tell your doctor and pharmacist what prescription and nonprescription medications, vitamins, nutritional supplements and herbal products you are taking or plan to take.
-Be sure to mention any of the following: anticoagulants ('blood thinners') such as warfarin (Coumadin), fexofenadine (Allegra), gemfibrozil (Lopid), itraconazole (Sporanox), ketoconazole (Nizoral), omeprazole (Prilosec), midazolam (Versed), rifampin (Rimactane, in Rifamate, in Rifater), rosuvastatin (Crestor).
 Your doctor may need to change the doses of your medications or monitor you carefully for side effects.
-Many other medications may also interact with apalutamide, so be sure to tell your doctor about all the medications you are taking, even those that do not appear on this list.

-- tell your doctor if you have or have ever had seizures, a brain injury, a brain tumor, a stroke or ministroke, or osteoporosis.
+- tell your doctor if you have or have ever had heart problems such as a heart attack, angina (chest pain), heart failure, or hypertension or a stroke or ministroke.
+Also, tell your doctor if you have ever had seizures, a brain injury, a brain tumor, high cholesterol, diabetes, thyroid problems, or osteoporosis.

 - you should know that apalutamide is only for use in men.
 Women should not take this medication, especially if they are or may become pregnant or are breastfeeding.
 If taken by pregnant women, apalutamide may harm the fetus.
 If a pregnant woman takes apalutamide, she should call her doctor immediately.